tool is used to run all the KernelCI steps related to building kernels with

 kernelci-backend instance is available, build

-binaries and meta-data can be sent to it to share them.
-This is however not
+binaries can be sent to it to share them.
+This is however not strictly

-strictly required to build kernels and run tests using binaries stored locally,
+required to build kernels and run tests using binaries stored locally, such as

 Example: build linux-next